panr/hugo-theme-hello-friend/README.md

   # Set disableReadOtherPosts to true in order to hide the links to other posts.
   disableReadOtherPosts = false

+  # Enable sharing buttons, if you linke
+  enableSharingButtons = true

   # Metadata mostly used in document's head
   description = "My new homepage or blog"